July 2019 Hottest Month On Record For Planet: US Agency

 "Much of the planet sweltered in unprecedented heat in July, as temperatures soared to new heights in the hottest month ever recorded.
 The record warmth also shrank Arctic and Antarctic sea ice to historic lows," the agency said.

-- Declining polar sea ice - "Nine of the 10 hottest Julys have occurred since 2005-with the last five years ranking as the five hottest," the NOAA said, based on its data from weather stations, ship reports, and buoys.
+"Nine of the 10 hottest Julys have occurred since 2005-with the last five years ranking as the five hottest," the NOAA said.

 Average Arctic sea ice meanwhile set a record low for July, running 19.8 percent below average, and surpassing the previous historic low of July 2012 according to an analysis by the National Snow and Ice Data Center using data from NOAA and NASA.

 Average Antarctic sea ice was 4.3 percent below the 1981-2010 average, making it the smallest for July in the 41-year record.